 15. Do not include your salary history on both your cover letter and resume:

-If you have already mentioned your salary history in cover letter then do not mention it again on your resume.
+If you’ve already mentioned your salary history in a cover letter then do not mention it again on your resume.
 Nobody has the time to go through the same details twice.
 Doing something like this will show you as someone who does not value the time of the recruiter.
-Remember that it is a better idea to include your salary history on your resume rather than on your cover letter job application.
-If you do include it on your cover letter, include it right at the end.

 16. There is no need to devote too much space to salary history on your resume: